lindemann-co/lindemann-co.github.io/content/notes/observation.en.md

 ---
 The sense of observation is rarely mentioned as a factor of success in our personal or professional lives.

-In less than 90 seconds, the video below corrects this injustice.
+The video below corrects this injustice in less than 90 seconds.

 {{< youtube id="1AaOAYYzGgI" title="Coaching Someone Up, One Detail at a Time" >}}